CounterpartyXCP/counterwallet/README.md

 Features:

-- Deterministic.
+- Deterministic wallet addresses.
 - Anonymous.
-- Compatible with Elektrum.
+- Runs in the browser
-- RFC 1751 JavaScript implementation
+- Keys created in memory.